 Q. Who is adding new generation to the New York market to help solve the supply problem?

 A. A large number of companies are working to meet New York’s energy needs.
 Twenty-two projects, representing nearly 14,000 megawatts of new supply, have been proposed for New York under the Article X siting process.
-However, due to complicated siting requirements, issues of financing and limited supplies of available gas turbines, many of these proposed projects will never be built.
+However, due to complicated siting requirements, issues of financing and limited supplies of available gas turbines, many of these proposed projects might never be built.
 It is, therefore, imperative that New York regulators and legislators support a market structure that attracts new investment.
 Otherwise, scarce energy resources will flow away from New York to those areas of the country that better support competitive marketplaces.
-Thus, in order for these much needed New York siting projects to reach fruition, the state must avoid short-sighted policies that discourage investment and render New York a less attractive market in which to do business.
+Thus, in order for these much needed New York siting projects to reach fruition, the state must avoid shortsighted policies that discourage investment and render New York a less attractive market in which to do business.

 Q. If the siting process is accelerated will environmental standards suffer?

-A. No. New York’s Department of Environmental Conservation will ensure that new power plants comply with New York State environmental regulations.
-In fact, all new power plants must meet the best available pollution control technologies in order to obtain their construction and operating permits.
-New plant developers are using new technologies that reduce emissions, use fuel more efficiently and reduce water intake.
+A. No. New York’s Department of Environmental Conservation will ensure that new power plants comply with New York State environmental regulations, which are among the most stringent in the nation.
+In addition to the state requirements, Federal regulations require new power plants to meet the best available pollution control technologies in order to obtain their construction and operating permits.
+Furthermore, new plant developers are using new technologies that reduce emissions, use fuel more efficiently and reduce water intake.

-Q. Has restructuring helped or hurt the development of renewable resources?
+Q. Has restructuring helped or hurt the development of renewable resources and clean-energy technologies?

-A. Just as the deregulation of the telecommunications industry led to new products and services, restructuring can open the door to new forms of energy production and promote the use of renewable resources.
-The advent of fuel cell technology and its use in distributed generation applications is one example of the competitive market driving the advancement and implementation of new technologies.
+A. Renewable resources and clean-energy technologies have become increasingly competitive as a result of restructured electric markets.
+Today, two percent of electricity produced in the United States comes from renewable resources such as wind, solar, geothermal, small hydro and biomass.

-In addition, New York recently adopted a policy whereby state-run facilities will obtain an increasing percentage of their electricity supply from renewable resources.
-The creation of an open marketplace enables consumers seeking “green power” to select these types of products, thereby creating a market for their development.
-In this regard, thirty of the nation’s top renewable energy professionals gathered recently in New York to address the development of Tradable Renewable Energy Credits (TRCs).
-TRCs allow customers anywhere to support the development of renewables such as wind, solar, biomass, hydro and geothermal power.
+New York recently adopted a policy whereby state-run facilities will obtain an increasing percentage of their electricity supply from renewable resources.
+And in June, thirty of the nation’s top renewable energy professionals gathered to discuss future markets for Tradable Renewable Energy Credits (TRCs), a new means for facilitating the development of environmentally friendly renewable energy.

-Also spurred on by restructured markets is the “Green-e” program — the nation’s first voluntary certification and verification program for renewable electricity products.
-This program sets consumer protection and environmental standards for electricity products and verifies that Green-e certified products meet these standards.

-[JANEL: I CLEANED UP THE ENTIRE DOCUMENT, BUT I THINK THE LAST ANSWER (BELOW) STILL NEEDS WORK.]

-Q. What sort of innovative services could the electric industry provide to consumers?

-A. Restructured markets allow more than one company to compete for customers’ electric supply business.
-And when companies have to compete to win customers, innovative new products follow.

-For example, thermostats have already been developed that can be controlled over the Internet.
-This means that customers can turn on heat or air conditioners just before leaving work — so they arrive home to a comfortable home without paying to run their appliances all day long.
-Customers can also form cooperatives and purchase electricity at a bulk discount.
-One of the most important innovations to come out of restructuring is the growth of companies offering complex risk management products so utilities can better protect their customers from fluctuations in the price and supply of electricity.
+The California energy crisis has also perpetuated the need for cutting-edge technologies such as fuel cells and micro turbines - just two examples of the competitive market driving the advancement and implementation of clean-energy technologies.

+For consumers at the retail level, the Green-e Program sets consumer protection and environmental standards for electricity products, and verifies that consumers’ dollars are supporting a specific amount and type of renewable power.
+Today, there are no Green-e certified products in New York, but as the retail market in New York develops renewable resources and clean-energy technologies are expected to make up a greater portion of New York’s diverse power mix.